saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/utilities/+page.md

 ## <Translate text="Component specific CSS variables" />

 For advanced use: These CSS variables are being used internally for a specific components.
 You probably won't need to customize them, but you can if you want to.

+If you are using a prefix for daisyUI, these CSS variables will be prefixed with that prefix as well.
+For example if prefix is `daisy-`, The  `--alert-color` CSS variable will be `--daisy-alert-color`.

 > :INFO:
 >